Yoast/wordpress-seo/readme.txt

 * Adds caching for images found in a post to reduce load.
 * Adds image alt tag to the OpenGraph output, using the meta tag `og:image:alt`.
 * Adds the `is_post_type_viewable` WordPress function to improve support for the `wpseo_accessible_post_types` filters.
-* Adds the ability to filter our strippable characters from the keyword.
-Allowing keywords such as `21" OLED television` to be used without the `"` character being stripped out.
-This can be done via the `wpseo_focuskw_strippable_chars` filter.
-Props to [Bryan Headrick](https://github.com/bheadrick).

 Bugfixes:
 * Fixes a bug where a non-array value causes a fatal error when `cron_schedules` filter has been executed.